 What housing options are available?

-If you are interested in being a resident assistant during the Summer Intensive Program, download an application packet.
-Resident Assistants cannot be enrolled in the program but are able to take classes when not on duty.Apply
+If you are interested in being a resident assistant during the Summer Intensive Program, application packets will be available for download in late Fall 2021.
+Resident Assistants cannot be enrolled in the program and may not have access to take classes during the program, due to ongoing health and safety protocols.

 Do you have a question not answered here?